Teden Mengi: International career

 Mengi has represented England at under-15, under-16, under-17 and under-18 levels.
 He was a member of the under-17 squad at the 2019 UEFA European Under-17 Championship.

 In October 2021, Mengi was called up to train with the England senior team.
 On 11 November, Mengi made his England U20 debut during a 2–0 defeat to Portugal in the 2021–22 Under 20 Elite League.

+On 26 March 2024, Mengi made his England under-21 debut as a second-half substitute during a 7–0 win against Luxembourg in a 2025 European Under-21 Championship qualifier at the Toughsheet Community Stadium, Bolton.

 Personal life

 Mengi was born in Manchester, England, and is of Angolan descent.
 He attended Wright Robinson College in Gorton, Manchester.